apache/spark/CONTRIBUTING.md

 ## Troubleshooting

-In case you have problems with the Docker Compose environment - try the following (after each step you can check if your problem is fixed)
+If you are having problems with the Docker Compose environment - try the following (after each step you can check if your problem is fixed)

 1. Check if you have [enough disk space](#prerequisites) in Docker if you are on MacOS.